Joseph Gardner (murderer)

 Joseph Martin Luther Gardner (January 15, 1970 – December 5, 2008) was an American fugitive and convicted criminal who was executed in South Carolina for murder.
 Gardner was one of several men who kidnapped and raped 25-year-old Melissa McLauchlin on December 30, 1992.
-McLauchlin was then fatally shot five times by Gardner before her body was dumped on the side of a road.
+McLauchlin was then shot five times by Gardner before her body was dumped on the side of a road.
 After the murder, Gardner fled the state and remained a fugitive for nearly two years.
-He was added to the FBI Ten Most Wanted Fugitives list on May 25, 1994, and was captured in Philadelphia, Pennsylvania, on October 19, 1994.
+He was added to the FBI Ten Most Wanted Fugitives list on May 25, 1994, and captured in Philadelphia, Pennsylvania, on October 19, 1994.

 Murder

 On December 30, 1992, an intoxicated 25-year-old Melissa McLauchlin locked herself out of her house in North Charleston, South Carolina.
 As she crossed the street towards a grocery store, she was picked up by Gardner and two other men; Matthew Carl Mack and Matthew Paul Williams.
 The three men kidnapped McLauchlin and took her back to a mobile home where she was raped repeatedly and assaulted.
 McLauchlin was then bound with a blindfold, handcuffed, and placed on the floor inside a car.

 As the men drove along a highway, McLauchlin broke free from the handcuffs and tried to escape.
 Gardner then pushed her head back and shot her twice in the face.
 He then dumped her body along a highway in Dorchester County where he shot her another three times, killing her.

 The murder was racially motivated, with Gardner making a New Year's Resolution to kill a white woman, after watching news footage of the acquittal of police officers for the beating of Rodney King.
 The group planned to kill a white woman as revenge for "400 years of oppression", including slavery.
 Notes were found explaining the motive.